Permian – update through April 2018

-This interactive presentation contains the latest oil & gas production data from 11215 selected horizontal wells in the Permian (Texas & New Mexico) that started producing since 2009/2010, through April 2017.
+This interactive presentation contains the latest oil & gas production data through April from all 15,532 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2008/2009.

 The ‘Advanced Insights’ presentation is displayed below:

 This “Ultimate recovery” overview shows the average production rate for these wells, plotted against their cumulative recovery.
 Wells are grouped by the quarter in which production started.

 Here you can see that recent wells track quite closely the performance of the wells that started in Q2 2016 (the light green curve), which have in 2 years recovered on average 180 thousand barrels of oil and are now at a production rate of 132 bo/d.